jinx.el - Enchanted Spell Checker

 Installing Jinx is straight-forward and configuring should not need much intervention.
 Jinx can be used completely on its own, but can also safely co-exist with Emacs’s built-in spell-checker Ispell.

 Jinx supports spell-checking multiple languages in the same buffer.
 See the ‘jinx-languages’ variable to customize for multiple languages.
 Jinx can flexibly ignore misspellings via faces (‘jinx-exclude-faces’ and ‘jinx-include-faces’), regular expressions (‘jinx-exclude-regexps’), and programmable predicates.
 Jinx comes preconfigured for the most important Emacs major modes.
-Modes like Java, Ruby or Rust are listed in ‘jinx-camel-modes’.
+Modes like JavaScript, TypeScript, Java, Ruby or Rust are listed in ‘jinx-camel-modes’.
 For these modes composite words in ‘camelCase’ and ‘PascalCase’ are accepted.

 Table of Contents